Is fat better than sugar? The truth about weight loss and nutrition

 Is sugar or fat worse for weight gain?

-It's now sugar, not fat, that has come into the limelight as the villain of health and more specifically, weight loss.
-There is a wealth of evidence proving links between sugar and obesity as well as other issues.
+It's now sugar, not fat, that has come into the limelight as the villain of health and, more specifically, weight loss.
+There is a wealth of evidence proving links between sugar and obesity, as well as other issues.

-When we mention a high sugar intake, this means regularly eating sugary foods like donuts, cake, chocolate, and soft drinks regularly.
-Now, it's impossible to avoid sugar completely, as it occurs naturally in foods containing carbohydrates including fruits, vegetables, grains, and dairy.
-But, consuming whole foods that contain natural sugar, rather than added sugars, will help keep you healthy.
+Now, it's impossible to avoid sugar completely, as it occurs naturally in foods containing carbohydrates, including fruits, vegetables, grains, and dairy.
+But consuming whole foods that contain natural sugar, rather than added sugars, will help keep you healthy.

 It is these added sugars that are considered not so healthy.
 You will find added sugars in a huge number of packaged products and processed foods like energy drinks, tomato sauce, breakfast cereals, fruit juices, iced tea, flavoured coffees, canned fruit and, yes, almost all low-fat foods [4].